mkorman90/regipy/README.md

 NOTE: using pip with ``regipy[cli]`` instead of the plain ``regipy`` is a significant change from version 1.9.x

-For using regipat as a library, install only ``regipy`` which comes with fewer
+For using regipy as a library, install only ``regipy`` which comes with fewer
 dependencies:
 ```bash
 pip install regipy